Probabilities of the Third Type: Statistical Relational Learning and Reasoning with Relative Frequencies: Asymptotic Analysis of the Extrapolation Behaviour

 \section{Asymptotic Analysis of the Extrapolation Behaviour}

 We present a full analysis of the asymptotic behaviour of FLBN.\@ The setting is as follows: On every finite domain $D$, a functional lifted Bayesian network $\mathfrak{G}$ over a signature $\sigma$ induces a probability distribution $\mathbb{P}_{\mathfrak{G},D}$ on the set $\Omega_D$ of $\sigma$-structures with domain $D$.
 The first thing to note is that the names of the elements of $D$ do not matter; all relevant information lies in the cardinalities of the sorts of $D$.
-Therefore we will assume from now on that our domain sorts consist of initial segments of the natural numbers, and we will write $\mathbb{P}_{\mathfrak{G},\vec{n}}$ for the probability distribution on the sorts with $\vec{n}$ elements.
-In an asymptotic analysis, we are interested in the limit of these probability distributions as the domain size of $D$ tend to infinity (If $\sigma$ is multi-sorted, we require the size of every sort to tend to infinity).
+Therefore we will assume from now on that our domain sorts consist of initial segments of the natural numbers, and we write $\mathbb{P}_{\mathfrak{G},\vec{n}}$ for the probability distribution on the sorts with $\vec{n}$ elements.
+In an asymptotic analysis, we are interested in the limit of these probability distributions as the domain sizes of $D$ tend to infinity.
+If $\sigma$ is multi-sorted, we require the size of every sort to tend to infinity.
+More precisely, a sequence $(D_i)_n, i \in I, n \in \mathbb{N}$ of sorts tends \emph{uniformly to infinity} if there are $\delta_i \in \mathbb{R}$ for all $i \in I$ such that $\lvert {D_i}_n\rvert = \delta_in$ for all $n \in \mathbb{N}$.
 A technical difficulty here is that strictly speaking, the probability distributions are defined on different sets $\Omega_{\vec{n}}$, so it is unclear on which measure space a limit would even be defined.
 To be precise, we consider the measure space $\Omega_\infty$ given by all $\sigma$-structures with domain sorts $\mathbb{N}$.
 It is endowed with the $\sigma$-algebra generated by \emph{generating sets} of the following form: ``Those $\sigma$-structures $\mathfrak{X}$ such that the $\sigma$-substructure of $\mathfrak{X}$ with domain $a_1 , \ldots a_m$ is given by $\mathfrak{Y}$'' for a tuple of domain elements $a_1 , \ldots a_m$ and a $\sigma$-structure $\mathfrak{Y}$.
 This suffices to give a probability to any query about finite domains that we might possibly be interested in.
 On such a generating set, all but finitely many $\mathbb{P}_{\mathfrak{G},\vec{n}}$ are defined; indeed, $\mathbb{P}_{\mathfrak{G},\vec{n}}$ gives a probability to any structure with domain $a_1 , \ldots , a_m$ as long as every $a_i$ is bounded by the entry of $\vec{n}$ corresponding to its sort.
 Furthermore, the probability of the generating sets completely determine the probability distribution on the measure space itself.
-Thus, we can make the following definitions: \begin{definition} Two formulas of CPL $\varphi$ and $\psi$ are \emph{asymptotically equivalent} over a lifted Bayesian network $\mathfrak{G}$ if for any sequence $D_k$ of domains which is monotone and unbounded in the cardinality of every sort $\underset{k \rightarrow \infty}{\lim}\mathbb{P}_{\mathfrak{G},D_k}(\forall_{\vec{x}} \varphi(\vec{x}) \leftrightarrow \psi(\vec{x})) = 1 $
+More formally, we can proceed as follows: \begin{proposition} Let $\Omega_\infty$ be the set of all $\sigma$-structures with domain sorts $\mathbb{N}$, and let $\mathfrak{H}$ be the system of subsets of $\Omega_\infty$ consisting of finite disjoint unions of sets of the form ``Those $\sigma$-structures $\mathfrak{X}$ such that the $\sigma$-substructure of $\mathfrak{X}$ with domain $a_1 , \ldots a_m$ is given by $\mathfrak{Y}$'' for a tuple of domain elements $a_1 , \ldots a_m$ and a $\sigma$-structure $\mathfrak{Y}$ (\emph{generating sets}.
+Let $\mathbb{P}$ be a premeasure on $\mathfrak{H}$.
+Then $\mathbb{P}$ extends uniquely to a measure on the $\sigma$-algebra generated by $\mathfrak{H}$, and it is uniquely determined already by its values on the generating sets. \end{proposition} \begin{proof} One can easily check that $\mathfrak{H}$ defines a \emph{semiring of sets}, and thus the existence statement follows from Caratheodory's Extension Theorem~\cite[13.4.13]{Deitmar21}.
+As $\Omega_\infty$ can be written as a finite union of sets from $\mathfrak{H}$, this extension is also unique~\cite[16.1.5]{Deitmar21}. \end{proof}